 Steph: “I interviewed for another awesome job last week.
 I’m sure I’ll get it.
 And I am not going to drive this hunk of junk to a new job!”

 “That was a loan?
+What?
 I’m your kid.
 I thought it was a gift.”

 “I didn’t know there was a time limit on when I paid you back!”